-For Vehicles with Navigation System Refer to the Navigation System Owner's Manual to set up the time.
-U.S. EX, EX-L, LX-V6 and EX-V6
+U.S. EX, EX-L, and V6 models

-Canadian SE, EX-L, SE-V6 and EX-V6
+Canadian SE, EX-L, and V6 models

 The security system helps to protect

 your vehicle and valuables from theft.

 The horn sounds and a combination

 of headlights, parking lights, side

 marker lights and taillights flashes if

 someone attempts to break into your

 vehicle or remove the radio.
 This

 alarm continues for two minutes,

 then the system resets.
 To reset an

 alarming system before the two

 minutes have elapsed, unlock either

 front door with the key or the

-remote transmitter.
+remote transmitter